AmitKumarDas/fun-with-programming/til/state_of_bit_ops_2021.md

 - So to set the bit 4 of w = 000000000 to 1, we can use
 - w = setBit(w,4,1)
 - The result is w = 000010000

-- ~ negates every bit i.e. all 0s to 1s & all 1s to 0s
 ```

 ### 0x0F